Code-Institute-Submissions/JoGorska-Luxury_cat_hotel_AugResub/README.md

 - As a first time visitor, I want to know the address and location of the cattery to be able to go and visit
 - As a first time visitor, I want to be able to contact the owners' of the cattery for more information

-#### The goals were achevend
+#### The goals were accomplished in the following ways:
 - The name of the website reffers to cats and is clearly visible in top left corner in mobile view and pc
 - the home page describes history of the owners' of the cattery
-- the prices page is accessible via menu button and prices are written in visualy simple cards form
+- the prices page is accessible via nav bar button and prices are written in visualy simple cards form
-- the services are accessible via menu button
+- the services are accessible via nav bar button
 - the photos of the rooms are available to view on the page rooms.html
 - the page services describes that the cattery is accomodating all healthcare and diet requirements
 - the contact page shows the google maps and full address of the cattery